bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 Our burdens include dishonouring the depths of the struggles of First Nations peoples and the richness of your gifts.
 We seek God’s forgiveness and healing grace as we take steps toward building respectful, compassionate, and loving relationships with First Nations peoples.

 We are in the midst of a long and painful journey as we reflect on the cries that we did not or would not hear, and how we have behaved as a church.
-As we travel this

-Appendix 4 • 379

-380 • Truth & Reconciliation Commission

-difficult road of repentance, reconciliation, and healing, we commit ourselves to work toward ensuring that we will never again use our power as a church to hurt others with attitudes of racial and spiritual superiority.
+As we travel this difficult road of repentance, reconciliation, and healing, we commit ourselves to work toward ensuring that we will never again use our power as a church to hurt others with attitudes of racial and spiritual superiority.

 We pray that you will hear the sincerity of our words today and that you will witness the living out of our apology in our actions in the future.[1]

-Apology of the Anglican Church of Canada
+#### Apology of the Anglican Church of Canada

-A message from the Primate, Archbishop Michael Peers, to the National Native Convocation, Minaki, Ontario, August 6, 1993
+##### A message from the Primate, Archbishop Michael Peers,  to the National Native Convocation, Minaki, Ontario, August 6, 1993

 My Brothers and Sisters: